Alexander I of Russia: Early life

 Alexander was born at 10:45, on 23 December 1777 in Saint Petersburg, and he and his younger brother Constantine were raised by their grandmother, Catherine.
 He was baptized on 31 December in the Grand Church of the Winter Palace by mitred archpriest Ioann Ioannovich Panfilov (confessor of Empress Catherine II).
 His godmother was Catherine the Great, and his godfathers were Joseph II, Holy Roman Emperor, and Frederick the Great.
 He was named after Alexander Nevsky, the patron saint of Saint Petersburg.
-As competing aspects of his upbringing, he imbibed the principles of Rousseau's gospel of humanity from the free-thinking atmosphere of the court of Catherine and his Swiss tutor, Frédéric-César de La Harpe, whereas he imbibed the traditions of Russian autocracy from his military governor, Nikolay Saltykov.
+As competing aspects of his upbringing, he imbibed the principles of Jean-Jacques Rousseau's gospel of humanity from the free-thinking atmosphere of the court of Catherine and his Swiss tutor, Frédéric-César de La Harpe, whereas he imbibed the traditions of Russian autocracy from his military governor, Nikolay Saltykov.
 Andrey Afanasyevich Samborsky, whom his grandmother chose to be his religious instructor, was an atypical, unbearded Orthodox priest.
-Samborsky had long lived in England and taught Alexander and his brother Constantine excellent English, a very uncommon accouterment for potential Russian autocrats of the time.
+Samborsky had long lived in England and taught Alexander and his brother Constantine excellent English, a very uncommon accomplishment for potential Russian autocrats of the time.

 On 9 October 1793, when Alexander was still 15 years old, he married 14-year-old Princess Louise of Baden, who took the name Elizabeth Alexeievna.
 His grandmother was the one who presided over his marriage to the young princess.
 Until his grandmother's death, he was constantly walking the line of allegiance between his grandmother and his father.
 His steward, Nikolai Saltykov, helped him navigate the political landscape, engendering dislike for his grandmother and dread in dealing with his father.

 Catherine had the Alexander Palace built for the couple.
 This did nothing to help his relationship with her, as Catherine would go out of her way to amuse them with dancing and parties, which annoyed his wife.
 Living at the palace also put pressure on him to perform as a husband, though he felt only a brother's love for the Grand Duchess.
-He began to sympathize more with his father, as he saw visiting his father's fiefdom at Gatchina Palace as a relief from the ostentatious court of the empress.
+He began to sympathise more with his father, as he saw visiting his father's fiefdom at Gatchina Palace as a relief from the ostentatious court of the empress.
 There, they wore simple Prussian military uniforms, instead of the gaudy clothing popular at the French court they had to wear when visiting Catherine.
 Even so, visiting the tsarevich did not come without a bit of travail.
-Paul liked to have his guests perform military drills, which he also pushed upon his sons Alexander and Constantine.
+Paul liked to have his guests perform military drills, which he also pushed upon his sons, Alexander and Constantine.
 He was also prone to fits of temper, and he often went into fits of rage when events did not go his way.
 Some sources allege that the empress Catherine planned to remove her son Paul from the succession altogether (in consideration of his unstable temperament and bizarre personality traits) and make Alexander her successor instead.